joelparkerhenderson/demo-rust-axum/README.md

 ## 10. Create a route that extracts query parameters

-An Axum "extractor" is how you pick apart the incoming request in order to get any parts that your handler needs.
+An axum "extractor" is how you pick apart the incoming request in order to get any parts that your handler needs.

 Add code to use `Query`: